Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Overview

-Applies to the following Sophos products and versions
+This applies to the following Sophos products

 Sophos Firewall